top of page

 To make sure that your site appears in all searches, utilize long-tail keywords and question keywords.

 A long-tail keyword is a phrase that contains three or more words.
-For example, a long-tail keyword would be a phrase such as “pet stores in Savannah, Georgia” instead of just “pet stores.”
+For example, a long-tail keyword would be “pet stores in Savannah, Georgia” instead of just “pet stores.”

 This helps to narrow down searches and help your consumers find exactly what they’re looking for.
 On the other hand, question keywords are exactly what they sound like- they pose a question and provide an answer.